Toronto has some of the best beaches in the world, which is verified by the internationally recognized Blue Flag Program.

 • Cloudy water

-Toronto’s beach water quality standard is 100 E.coli per 100 millilitres of water, which is the most rigorous standard in the world (Ontario and Federal beach water quality standard is 200 E.coli per 100 ml of water).
+Toronto’s beach water quality standard is 100 E.coli per 100 mL of water, which is the most rigorous standard in the world (Ontario and Federal beach water quality standard is 200 E.coli per 100 mL of water).
 Swimming in water with E.coli levels greater than the City’s standard exposes the bather to increased risk of infections, including ear, eye, nose, throat and skin infections.
 If beach water is ingested, it may cause upset stomach, vomiting or diarrhea.

 The following notices are issued for each beach based on beach water quality testing: